rokopt/spec/READING_LIST.md

 ### Podcasts / Video Series / Other Media

-Most conference talks are recorded, so watching talks from recent conferences (which can be done at 1.5x or 2x speed) can be effective.
+Most conference talks are recorded, so watching talks from recent conferences (at 1.5x or 2x speed) can be effective.

 #### Blockchain-specific